New Jersey Devils: 1982–1993: Building the foundation

 The 1987–88 Devils garnered the franchise's first winning record.
 On the final day of the regular season, they were tied with their rivals, the Rangers, for the final playoff spot in the Patrick Division.
 After New York defeated the Quebec Nordiques 3–0, the Devils needed to defeat the Chicago Blackhawks for a postseason berth.
 The Devils were trailing 3–2 midway through the third period when John MacLean tied the game, and with 2:39 left in overtime, he added the winning goal.
 Although the Rangers and Devils both finished with 82 points, the Devils had two more wins, sending them to the playoffs for the first time in franchise history as the New Jersey Devils.
-The team made it all the way to the Wales Conference Finals in the 1988 Stanley Cup playoffs, but lost to the Boston Bruins in seven games.
+The team made it all the way to the conference finals in the 1988 Stanley Cup playoffs, but lost to the Boston Bruins in seven games.
 In that series, head coach Jim Schoenfeld verbally abused referee Don Koharski after the third game in the Devils' 6–1 loss.
 During the exchange, Koharski fell and Schoenfeld said to him "Good, 'cause you fell, you fat pig!
 Have another doughnut!
 Have another doughnut!"
 Schoenfeld was given a suspension by the NHL, but due to a favorable court order, he was able to coach in the fourth game of the series.
 In protest, referee Dave Newell and linesmen Gord Broseker and Ray Scapinello refused to work the game.
 Three off-ice officials – Paul McInnis, Jim Sullivan and Vin Godleski – were tracked down to work the game.
 After the injunction was lifted, Schoenfeld's suspension was imposed in the following game.

 In the next season, the Devils once again slipped below .500 and missed the playoffs.
 Among the postseason player changes Lamoriello made in the off-season was the signing of two Soviet stars – Viacheslav Fetisov and Sergei Starikov.
-The Devils drafted Fetisov years earlier in the 1983 Entry Draft, but the Soviet Government did not allow Fetisov, who was a member of the national team, to leave the country.
+The Devils drafted Fetisov years earlier in the 1983 NHL entry draft, but the Soviet Government did not allow Fetisov, who was a member of the national team, to leave the country.
 Shortly after, the Devils signed Fetisov's defense partner, Alexei Kasatonov.

 The team changed coaches midway through each of the next two seasons.
-Schoenfeld was replaced with John Cunniff in 1989–90, and Tom McVie was hired midway through the 1990–91 season and helmed the team through its third-straight Division Semifinals' elimination in 1991–92.
-Herb Brooks, who coached the 1980 U.S. Olympic "Miracle on Ice" team, was brought in for the 1992–93 season, but when the team yet again was eliminated in the Division Semifinals, he was fired and replaced by former Montreal Canadiens head coach Jacques Lemaire.
+Schoenfeld was replaced with John Cunniff in 1989–90, and Tom McVie was hired midway through the 1990–91 season and helmed the team through its third-straight division semifinals' elimination in 1991–92.
+Herb Brooks, who coached the 1980 U.S. Olympic "Miracle on Ice" team, was brought in for the 1992–93 season, but when the team yet again was eliminated in the division semifinals, he was fired and replaced by former Montreal Canadiens head coach Jacques Lemaire.